UPDATE: This article was updated on 1/7/2020 to have most updated information regarding tax information for the current year.

 As the April deadline approaches, most Americans are buried in receipts and tax forms to avoid overpaying their taxes.
-The growing tax code rules and regulations could make even Einstein pull his hair out.
-Tax code rules reached over 6,550 pages in 2017.
+The changing tax code rules and regulations could make even Einstein pull his hair out.

 There are numerous standard deductions available for freight brokers, shippers, and truckers.
 These deductions help reduce taxable income.
 A change beginning with 2018 tax filing, the personal standard deduction was raised to $12,200 for individuals.
 It has risen to $18,350 for Head of Household and $24,400 for married couples who will file jointly.
 It is beneficial to use standard deductions if itemized deductions are a lesser amount.
 There are no standard deductions for businesses.
 Business expenses can continue to be Form C deductions.
 Examples of business deductions are insurance, licenses, office supplies, travel expenses, professional fees (such as accounting fees, load board subscriptions, etc.), advertising, phone, loan fees, retirement contributions, and vehicle leases.

 Partially deductible items include a home office, car, transportation expenses, and meals while on the road.
 A Per Diem is the amount allowed to be deducted per day while on the road.
 The per diem for owner-operators with an overnight stay:

 Depreciating Property deductions include office equipment like computers, copiers, and printers.
 It also covers trucks, trailers and other heavy equipment.
 A frequently missed deduction is casualty losses.
 When a truck is involved accidents during the previous year, the associated expenses are deductible.